marancibia/marancibia.github.io/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/get-started/get-started.md

     ![Oracle Machine Learning home page](images/oml-notebooks-homepage.png " ")

-## Task 2: Get familiar with the OML Notebooks toolbar
+## Task 2: Get familiar with the OML notebooks toolbar

  1. [**CLICK HERE** to download the "Lab 1: Get Started with OML4Py on Autonomous Database" notebook in JSON format](./../notebooks/lab1_get_started.json?download=1) which contains the notebook version of Lab1 (without screenshots), and save it to your local machine.